mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/0/index.md

 ## About the course

-This website contains the course materials for a course on "Mobile app development".
-Starting from scratch, this course teaches the fundamentals required to create native Android mobile apps using the Kotlin programming language.
+This website contains the course materials for a course on "*Mobile app development*".
+Starting from scratch, this course teaches the fundamentals required to create **native Android mobile apps** using the **Kotlin** programming language.

-The course requires some previous knowledge.
-Programming skills are a must (specially an object-oriented programming language like Java), as well as basic knowledge about relational databases (SQL), web development (HTML) and networking.
-Basic notions in software design patterns are also a plus.
+The course requires some previous knowledge. *Programming* skills are a must (specially in an object-oriented programming language like Java), as well as basic knowledge about *relational databases* (SQL), *web development* (HTML and REST) and *networking*.
+Basic notions of *software design patterns* are also a plus.

 ## About the degree